SidOfc/sidneyliebrand.io/data/blog/fixing-font-face-set-entries-not-iterable-in-firefox.md

 behavior has existed in Firefox for at least one year.

-Since this isn't something Firefox seems to be fixing and the documentation is lacking there isn't much to do aside from writing a workaround for a problem which shouldn't even exist in the first place.
+Since this isn't something Firefox seems to be fixing and the documentation is lacking there isn't much to do aside from writing a workaround.

 ## Solving the problem